-Public outreach programs educate and inform all citizens about watershed issues.
+Public outreach programs and efforts to track their effectiveness are helping to inform all citizens about watershed issues.

 Even during the COVID-19 pandemic, community members have had a variety of opportunities to participate in new science-based field trips, naturalist-led recreation opportunities, and history tours.
 This public programming is at the heart of local watershed organizations’ work.
 The outings they lead provide hands-on learning about a range of topics, from redesigning residential driveways in order to slow runoff to diversifying habitat by planting native vegetation.